hueifeng/snowflake-csharp/README.md

 Support Kubernetes HorizontalPodAutoscaler.

-1. Used in distributed
+1. Used in distributed.

 ```
 PM> Install-Package Snowflake.Redis.CSharp
 ```

-2. Add the following code at ConfigureServices() method
+2. Add the following code at ConfigureServices() method.

 ```csharp